-Strut-and-tie analysis is the recommended method for assessment of diaphragms of arbitrary shape.
 For simple (rectangular) cases, the result of strut and tie hand analysis should be similar to results obtained based on a deep beam analogy.
 However, for more complex cases equivalent beam analysis methods will not provide realistic results.
-Generally strut-and-tie analysis can be completed by hand, though more complex cases may be more efficiently solved using a grillage model as outlined at Appendix C5D.
+Generally strut-and-tie analysis can be completed by hand, though more complex cases may be more efficiently solved using a grillage model as outlined at Appendix C5D or other non-linear analysis such as use of appropriate non-linear shell elements.

 More guidance on the use of strut-and-tie to analyse diaphragms can be found in Bull & Henry (2014), available online at the website of Concrete New Zealand Learned Society.